anhhoangiot/people_recognition_pi/README.md

 ![image](https://a2ua.com/cognitive/cognitive-004.jpg)

-FSCognitive is an IoT project which demonstrates how to use Microsoft Cognitive Services to make an IoT LED.
+FSCognitive is an IoT project which demonstrates how to use Microsoft Cognitive Services to make a device which can recognize and say hello to person walks through.
-FSCognitive allows you to control a LED in real time using voice and secure with face recognition.

 ## Getting Started